-Note: P/NP option may be available during COVID-19.
+Note: P/NP option may be available during COVID-19 (this may change during the semester).
 Check the OSU website and/or with your academic advisor.

-Instructors feedback and response time
+Instructors' feedback and response time

 We are providing the following list to give you an idea of our intended availability throughout the course.
 (Remember that you can call 614-688-4357(HELP) at any time if you have a technical problem).